Serotoninene/protoizicontent/README.md

 [X] set up the authentication
 [X] push the user data to the db
 [X] set up stripe
-[] create 3 type of abonnements and connect them to the ui [] set the user role related to the abonnement in the db [] add the product ID from stripe to the tier table and call it in the buy server action [] limit access to video creation in function of the role [] generate the production stripe keys (all the env variables but also the products api)
+[X] create 3 type of abonnements and connect them to the ui [X] set the tier role related to the abonnement in the db [] add the product ID from stripe to the tier table and call it in the buy server action [] limit access to video creation in function of the role [] generate the production stripe keys (all the env variables but also the products api)